Cruising Through the Complexities of Signing Native Mobile Apps

 - A provisioning profile: A collection of attributes pertaining to how you will use the app binary.
 It may define the type of binary you produce, the devices where it can run and also Apple services it is authorized to use.
 Some examples are iCloud, Apple Pay and Push-Notifications.

 Let’s break this down a little by development and production.

-A development certificate is used with a development provisioning profile by developers while they are working in the app’s code, building new features.
+Developers use a development certificate with a development provisioning profile while they are working in the app’s code, building new features.
 These builds can only be run on a set of devices that have to be specified on the Apple Developer Center website (up to 100 devices) when generating the provisioning profile.
 They’re also the only binaries that will include the data necessary to enable debugging the app with Xcode.
-Furthermore, there are some differences when using some Apple services when comparing to a store build: push-notifications, for instance, will be sent through a “development” infrastructure (a sandbox APNS server).
+Furthermore, there are a few differences when using some Apple services when comparing to a store build: push-notifications, for instance, will be sent through a “development” infrastructure (a sandbox APNS server).

 This is essentially the perfect certificate and provisioning profile combination for a development setup.

 The production certificate can be used with ad hoc or app store provisioning profiles.
 Both of these profiles can be used to produce release-grade binaries, with no debug flags, and are similar in nature.
 They use the same infrastructure for push-notifications.